A Mae Western

 Marie still loves him but she made the wrong choice

 Then Frank Ferguson as Frenchie’s saloon manager was always good value.
 He was never bad in a Western.
 John Russell is there too, as Frenchie’s slick gambling boss who really loves her.
 He has a perfectly splendid hat.
 Paul E Burns is entertaining as the comic relief old-timer Rednose.
 Chubby Johnson is an (uncredited) miner, Jack Perrin is an (uncredited) voting clerk and Hank Worden is the assayer.
 It’s a good line-up.

 Louis King certainly did not have the talent of his brother.
 He directed a lot of children’s films and B-Westerns for various studios, doing mostly TV work in the 50s, especially The Deputy and The Adventures of Wild Bill Hickok.
-Powder River (1953), a sort of My Darling Clementine rip-off which is a decent B with Rory Calhoun, and Frenchie were about his best big-screen Westerns.
+Powder River (1953), a sort of poor man's My Darling Clementine which is, though, a decent B, with Rory Calhoun, and Frenchie were about his best big-screen Westerns.
 He didn’t do badly on Frenchie.
 It rattles along.

 Some lovely location shooting

 It’s in bright Technicolor and there are some really lovely Inyo locations shot by Maury Gertsman (28 Westerns).
 The print I have is a Sidonis DVD, very good quality.
 The series has annoying subtitles you can’t turn off, a lousy catalogue you can’t search unless you know the French titles and very poor extras in the shape of meandering waffle from Patrick Brion and (especially) Bertrand Tavernier – perfectly dreadful.
 But as I say, the picture quality is very good.